 The northern and southern Pho differences are as debatable as the Pho itself.
 But here are some of the major differences that you will find between the Northern and Southern Vietnamese Pho Noodle Soup:

 |Characteristic||Northern Pho||Southern Pho|

 |Textures||Uses Rice Noodles||It uses Rice Noodles (some say slightly thinner than the north)|

 |Pho Broth||Clean and Simple Broth||Sweeter Tasting Broth|

-The sauces and spices that each use as toppings on the Pho are also different.
+The sauces and spices used as toppings on the Pho are also different.
 The southerners use more hoisin sauce, whereas I rarely, if ever, see this sauce used in northern Vietnamese cooking.

-Pho – Chinese and French Influence, Vietnamese Pefection
+Pho – Chinese and French Influence, Vietnamese Perfection

-The history of the Vietnamese Pho is as interesting as the Pho dish.
-The Vietnamese Pho is influenced by Chinese and French cooking; they then perfected it to create Vietnamese Pho.
+The history of Vietnamese Pho is as interesting as the Pho dish.
+Vietnamese Pho is influenced by Chinese and French cooking; they then perfected it to create Vietnamese Pho.